 Reject sleeping pills and go for essential oils

 As reported in USA Today, sleeping pill use is on the rise.
 What’s even worse is that a higher number of people are mixing sleeping pills with other sedating medications.
 However, there are natural ways to fall asleep that do not include pharmaceuticals, such as essential oils.
-As the University of Minnesota reported, inhaling a few breaths of an essential oil right before bedtime can contribute to a good night’s sleep4.
+As the University of Minnesota reported, inhaling a few breaths of an essential oil right before bedtime from a room diffuser can contribute to a good night’s sleep.4

 The practice of using essential oils is called essential oil therapy or aromatherapy.
 It is the practice of using the oils of plants and herbs to improve the mind, body, and soul.
 Essential oils have been used for thousands of years by the Egyptians, Indians, Greeks, and Chinese for various medicinal purposes.
 They are pure and unadulterated substances derived from the essence of a plant or herb.
 Professionals practice aromatherapy in hospitals, massage centers, spas, etc. However, you don’t have to be a professional aromatherapist to benefit from the oils.
-These substances, if inhaled, used in a diffuser or rubbed on your pillow, for example, can be beneficial in helping you fall into a deep sleep that lasts throughout the night.
+Using these substances aromatically can be beneficial for helping you fall into a deep sleep that lasts throughout the night.

 There are many things that can be done to improve your sleep, and they can be done naturally with no side effects or risks.
 Try some of these tips, be diligent with them, and give your body time to improve its sleep response.